Mahdi-Kriaa/Stock_Price_Forecasting/README.md

 - Regardless the prformance of this model, It is important to take in consideration any events that can affect the stock price such a pandemic or economic crisis, befor taking any decision.

 ## Limitations & Next Steps
-for an horizon of more than 7 days the model could not be very reliable so to improve its performance for a higher horizons we can add other features like economic indicators and try to combine different models.
+For an horizon of more than 7 days the model could not be very reliable so to improve its performance for a higher horizons we can add other features like economic indicators and try to combine different models.